ebshimizu/stats-of-the-storm/docs/README.md

 Once you install the program, you can start parsing your own matches, or explore a database created by someone else.
-An example of this has been created for Phase 1 of the 2018 HGC, and instructions can be found [here](external-db.md).
+An example of this has been created for Phase 1 of the 2018 HGC, and Season 3 of the [NGS](https://nexusgamingseries.com), and instructions can be found [here](external-db.md).

 Want to help develop?
 Found a bug?
 Check out the [project repository](https://github.com/ebshimizu/stats-of-the-storm/).